errayeil/BetterFileChooser/README.md

 - In the end with everything above included, a useful, fluid, and functional interface for the end-user.

 # Some API notes
 Besides the BetterFileChooser and BetterComponent's that are useable within the library, it also provides an API called Registry to register data to a store off-memory.
 Utilizing the Registry is how various variables remain consistent across instances of the UI.
 Currently, it only supports the built in components but I have plans to make it available and easy to use for anything else.
 Essentially, it'll end up plug and play.
+It's basically a Preferences wrapper to store this data in an organized way.

 # Usage
 Using BetterFileChooser is as simple as using JFileChooser: